Cybersecurity & Tech

 Rules and Red Lines

 The experiment’s measures must adhere to the EU’s General Data Protection Regulation (GDPR) and French data protection laws, and Article 10 explicitly prohibits the surveillance systems from using biometric identification, facial recognition, or automated data matching with other personal data systems.
-It further provides that they are designed solely to flag “predetermined events,” and will remain under human supervision to prevent any form of automated decision-making or prosecution based on the data.
+It further provides that the systems are designed solely to flag “predetermined events” and will remain under human supervision to prevent any form of automated decision-making or prosecution based on the data.

 Per the decree, algorithmic processing may be used to detect eight predetermined events during the experiment: